Part 1: Chapter 1

 “Christopher?
 The council is here to see you.”

 “Oh, shit.
 Yes, I completely forgot.
-Uh, please excuse me, Maddie.
-Can you be here at eight tomorrow morning?”
+Uh, please excuse me, Madison.
+Can you be here at eight tomorrow morning?
+We can go over a few things then.”

 “Yes.”
 I nodded.